-15) Justifying Price When Buying Adjustable Dumbbells.
+15) Price Justification For Adjustable Dumbbells.

 Finally, taking all previous points into consideration- are adjustable dumbbells worth it?

 Adjustable dumbbells are worth the money for most people.
-They are a cheap, convenient, and an effective way to perform home workouts.
+They are a cheap, convenient, and effective way to perform home workouts.
 Adjustable dumbbells replace an entire set of fixed-weight dumbbells which would cost around 2-3x the price of adjustable dumbbells.

 So if this sounds like something you would benefit from, then you should by an adjustable dumbbell set.